Fagaʻitua, American Samoa

 Fagaʻitua is a village in the east of Tutuila Island, American Samoa.
 It is located on the central coast of Fagaʻitua Bay.
 It is in Sua County, a county also known as ʻo le falelima i sasaʻe ("the house of the five in the east").
 Fagaitua is located at a shallow bay on the south coast of the island, in-between Lauli'i and Alofau.
-It is home to Luafagā, Le'iato's house of chiefs, and the big malae Malotumau.
+It is home to the family of Lefaoseu.

 Coral reefs at Fagaʻitua suffered significant damage during the 2009 tsunami.

 Fagaʻitua is home to the smallest and most rural high school in American Samoa.
-Fagaʻitua High School, whose student body is around 500 as of 2018, practices football at the old rugby field by Pago Pago Bay.
+Fagaʻitua High School (FHS), whose student body is around 500 as of 2018, practices football at the old rugby field by Pago Pago Bay.
 It has never had its own field but has utilized the uneven turf at Onesosopo Park, which is replete with volcanic stubble, water, toads, and sand traps.
 Rob Shaffer was hired as a teacher by Fagaʻitua in February 1972 and eventually also took over coaching of the high school's football team.
 Shaffer has played varsity as a quarterback for Oceanside High School under head coach Herb Meyer.

 In 2018, a monument was made for the Fagaʻitua High School Alumni Association in order to commemorate Fagaʻitua High School's 50th anniversary.
 The statue will eventually be mounted onto the pedestal which was designed and constructed by the American Samoa Department of Public Works.
 It is located in front of Fagaʻitua High School.
 The statue depicts a Viking warrior with his head tilted towards the east and the Eastern Star.
 The statue was made locally on Tutuila Island.

+Etymology

+The name of the village, Fagaʻitua, is derived from the Samoan language and translates into English as “Bay behind".

+History

+In 1892, eastern Tutuila Island was the site of significant conflict among the followers of High Chief Lei’ato.
+According to local tradition, the Lei’ato title originated in ʻAoa on the island's north coast, near its eastern end.
+Lei’ato’s son later established a secondary lineage in Fagaʻitua.
+Over time, the Fagaʻitua branch gained prominence, with their matai becoming the leading high chief for all of eastern Tutuila.
+The unrest began when the inhabitants of Aoa attempted to appoint a rival high chief.
+In retaliation, the Lei’ato of Fagaʻitua mobilized warriors and launched a dawn raid on ʻAoa, resulting in the deaths and injuries of several villagers.
+The British consulate became involved after the looting of a store owned by A. Young, an English trader, and the killing of his pigs.
+Following these events, relatives and supporters of Lei’ato from western Tutuila traveled east to participate in the ongoing conflict.